NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 use a lock file.

+## Betzy (cluster name: betzy.sigma2.no)

+TBD, but likely as for Saga.

 ## Test cluster (cluster name: naic-monitor.uio.no)

 For testing, the production server will receive Sonar and Sysinfo data for the cluster